juju/docs/src/en/tut-charms.md

 juju add-unit -n 5 mediawiki
 ```

-The output to `juju status mediawiki` should now show that five newly
+There are now five newly provisioned machines that have been deployed to run
-provisioned machines have been deployed to run MediaWiki.
-However, the load
+MediaWiki.
+However, the load balancing is still being performed by HAProxy,
-balancing is still being performed by HAProxy, which is distributing any
+which is distributing any incoming connections to your cluster of MediaWiki
-incoming connections to your cluster of MediaWiki machines, and the complexity
+machines, and the complexity of these added connections is being handled
-of these added connections is being handled automatically by Juju.
+automatically by Juju.

 ### Scaling down

-Reducing the scale of a deployment is almost as simple as increasing the scale,
+Reducing the scale of a deployment is almost as simple as increasing the scale.
-although you need to specify which specific units to remove.
-We currently have
+When scaling down you need to specify which specific units to remove.
+We
-a total of six units assigned to MediaWiki, for example, as can be seen in the
+currently have a total of six units assigned to MediaWiki, as can be seen in
-output to `juju status mediawiki`:
+the output to `juju status mediawiki`:

 ```no-highlight
 Unit          Workload  Agent  Machine  Public address   Ports   Message